gsingh93/trace/README.md

 - `enable` - When applied to a `mod` or `impl`, `enable` takes a list of function names to print, not printing any functions that are not part of this list.
 All functions are enabled by default.
 When applied to an `impl` method or a function, `enable` takes a list of arguments to print, not printing any arguments that are not part of the list.
 All arguments are enabled by default.

 - `disable` - When applied to a `mod` or `impl`, `disable` takes a list of function names to not print, printing all other functions in the `mod` or `impl`.
 No functions are disabled by default.
 When applied to an `impl` method or a function, `disable` takes a list of arguments to not print, printing all other arguments.
 No arguments are disabled by default.

+- `pause` - When given as an argument to `#[trace]`, execution is paused after each line of tracing output until enter is pressed.
+This allows you to trace through a program step by step.

 Note that `enable` and `disable` can not be used together, and doing so will result in an error.